Lijiang: History

-The Kingdom of Lijiang submitted to Khubilai Khan as he led his troops against the Dali kingdom in 1253.
-Though the kingdom was incorporated into the Mongol empire then the Yuan dynasty, it was given the status of tusi, or indigenous office, which gave autonomy to the local Naxi rulers.
+Lijiang submitted to Khubilai Khan as he led his troops against the Dali kingdom in 1253.
+Though the kingdom was incorporated into the Mongol empire, then the Yuan dynasty, it was given the status of tusi, or indigenous office, which gave autonomy to the local Naxi rulers.
 During the Ming dynasty, the Naxi were one of the few border peoples to support the Ming immediately.
 As the Naxi helped the Ming expand in Southwest China the ruler family was given the title of Mu.
 During this period the Kingdom of Lijiang was able to expand into Sichuan and Tibet bringing many Tibetan peoples into its territory as well as their cultural and religious influence.
-It was under the rule of the Naxi ruling house of the Mu family (木氏) during the Yuan (not yet named Mu), Ming, and Qing dynasties.The Mu "held this position until 1723, when Lijiang became directly incorporated under the authority of the Qing central government."
+It was under the rule of the Naxi ruling house of the Mu family (木氏) during the Yuan (not yet named Mu), Ming, and Qing dynasties.
+The Mu "held this position until 1723, when Lijiang became directly incorporated under the authority of the Qing central government."

+In the 15th year of the Ming Dynasty's Hongwu Emperor's reign (1382), A Jia A De, the local chief of Lijiang, "led the people to submit," and the Lijiang Lu XuanfuSi (Lijiang Road's pacification commissioner's office) was restructured into the Lijiang Prefecture.
+By the 30th year of the Hongwu Emperor (1397), it was promoted to the Lijiang Junmin Fu (Lijiang Military and Civil Administration), which governed over four states, one county, and one patrol inspection office: Tong'an State, Baoshan State, Ju Jin State, Lin Xi county, and Shimen pass patrol Inspection office.

+In the 17th year of the Qing Dynasty's Shunzhi Emperor's reign(1660), the Lijiang JunminFu was established again, with the Mu family continuing to hold the hereditary position of the chief.
+In the first year of the Yongzheng Emperor's reign(1723), the implemented the "reform of the native chieftain system" in Lijiang, replacing the hereditary chief with an appointed official from the court, and demoting the Mu family to the position of the Qianlong Emperor's reign(1770), Lijiang County was established.

+In the second year of the Republic of China (1912), the Lijiang Prefecture was abolished, retaining only the county, and the county government moved into the former Lijiang Prefecture's office building.

+In the 20th year of the Republic of China (1931), three counties were established within the current area of Lijiang: Lijiang, Yongbei, and Huaping.

 In 2002 Lijiang City was established, replacing the former Lijiang Naxi Autonomous County.